malsf21/omun.ca/README.md

 ~~The official, `stable` version of the website is in the `stable` branch, and is hosted at [omun.ca](http://omun.ca/)~~ Currently no stable branch, since I'm reworking from scratch.

+The "coming-soon" landing page is in the `coming-soon` branch, and is what is currently at [omun.ca](http://omun.ca/).

 This website uses [Jekyll](https://jekyllrb.com), a static-site generator, [Bootstrap](https://getbootstrap.com), a CSS library, and [jQuery](http://jquery.com), a Javascript Library, among other small tools to make this website as awesome as it is!

 ## Setup